 Disruption and Opportunity

-Multiple trends are disrupting work, workforces, and workplaces.
+But multiple trends are currently disrupting work, workforces, and workplaces.

 Tiny Triumph Experiments

-Acquiring new capabilities is not a spectator sport - you have to do something to see what you think happened.
+Acquiring new skills and capabilities is not a spectator sport - you have to do something to see what you think happened.
 That's why Tiny Triumph experiments revolve around activities.

 • on your own